 *Keep in mind that you should consult a qualified healthcare practitioner if you have health issues that need attention – do not use this or any other site for medical information or advice!*

 Ok, here's the recipe – it is SUPER easy to make homemade elderberry syrup and the recipe uses freeze-dried elderberries.
 I usually double it and keep it in a mason jar in my fridge.
 As long as you use a new spoon each time it will stay good for a long while.
 You could also can this in jars if you'd like.

 - 1/2 cup dried elderberries — Get organic elderberries here.

-- Cinnamon stick (or ground cinnamon) (Find organic spices and herbs here.)
+- Cinnamon stick (or 1 teaspoon ground cinnamon) (Find organic spices and herbs here.)

 Bring the elderberries, water and spices to a boil.
 Allow to simmer for 20-30 minutes.
 Remove from heat and cool.
 Strain out solids (elderberries and spices).
 Discard the solids.
 Let cool just a bit (so the enzymes in the honey aren't destroyed when you add it) and then add honey and stir until well mixed.
 Elderberries are VERY bitter, so the honey is a VERY necessary ingredient!

 The spices are optional, but does add some flavor.
 I’m not a big fan of cloves, so I only use the honey and ground cinnamon and it turns out fine.
 You could do it with just honey – and I generally only use 1/2 cup of the honey. *NOTE: if you use honey, be sure not to give to any children under 1 year – if you want to give this to an infant, you could use a different sweetener.